UNFAIR

 Amino Acid Supplement

-An amino acid supplement is a product where the primary active materials are non-protein amino acids or peptides provided in doses designed to change protein signaling, neurotransmitter precursors, or recovery metrics.
+An amino acid supplement is a product where the primary active materials are isolated amino acids, amino-acid derivatives, peptides, or protein hydrolysates provided in doses designed to change protein signaling, neurotransmitter precursors, or recovery metrics.

 Why it matters